Do you take pets?

 Do you have a floor plan?

 Yes, you can see a floor plan under the photos section of this website.
-It is not exactly to scale as this is my first venture into this software but it gives you a rough idea of the layout.
+It is not exactly to scale (and I have since moved the drawing room furniture around!) as this is my first venture into this software but it gives you a rough idea of the layout.

 What is provided in the cottage and what do I need to bring with me?